leung018/todo-application/README.md

 ### Architecture

-- `backend/` directory is for backend codes.
+- `backend/` directory is for backend code.
 See [README of backend](./backend/README.md) for more details.
-- `frontend/` directory is for frontend codes.
+- `frontend/` directory is for frontend code.
 See [README of frontend](./frontend/README.md) for more details.
-- `e2e/` directory is for end to end test codes using `cypress`.
-See [below section](#useful-commands) for shortcuts to run cypress in this project.
-Also can refer to the official document of `cypress` for more detail.
+- `e2e/` directory contains end-to-end test code using `Cypress`.
+See [below section](#useful-commands) for shortcuts to run `cypress` in this project.
+Also can refer to the official document of `cypress` for further details.

 ### Useful Commands

-Noted that term of development mode below means that the application will be reloaded automatically when the codes are changed.
+Noted that term of `development mode` below means that the application will be reloaded automatically when the code is changed.

 #### `make backend-dev`